Tinker-Ware/static-page-s3-bucket/README.md

 - The next two environment variables, set with the corresponding values for your account:
     - AWS_ACCESS_KEY
     - AWS_SECRET_KEY
+- Add your SSH key to Github.
+On your computer it should be located at `HOME/.ssh/id_rsa.pub`

 ## How to use
 1) Add the needed variables in `ansible-s3-static-page-upload-role/vars/main.yml` if you need different values from the default ones.